Inspiring Wellness, One Smile at A Time

 TMJ After Dental Work

-If you’re someone who struggles with a temporomandibular joint (TMJ) disorder, you may have experienced a flare-up in your TMJ after dental work.
-That’s because certain dental procedures, including common ones like routine cleanings, can cause irritation to the jaw and the area around it.
-Depending on the extent of that irritation – and the extent of your TMJ – the result could be a TMJ flare-up that requires a bit of extra care and attention in the hours and days after seeing your dentist.
+If you’re someone who struggles with a temporomandibular joint (TMJ) disorder, also known as a temporomandibular disorder (TMD), you may have experienced a flare-up in your TMJ after dental work.
+That’s because certain dental procedures, including common ones like routine cleanings, can irritate the jaw and the area around it.
+Depending on the extent of that irritation — and the extent of your TMJ — the result could be a TMJ flare-up that requires a bit of extra care and attention in the hours and days after seeing your dentist.

 Fortunately, while jaw pain after dental work is not uncommon, it’s also not totally untreatable.
 Here’s what to know about why your TMJ may be exacerbated by dental work — plus helpful tips for feeling better.